marcsello/blog/posts/extending-wiremod/content.md

-This is one of those posts you can't really appreciate without having part of your childhood spent on building weird contraptions in [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/) with some cool [Wiremod](https://wiremod.com/) bits.
+This is one of those posts you can't really appreciate unless you spent part of your childhood building weird contraptions in [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/) with some cool [Wiremod](https://wiremod.com/) bits.
 I was one of those kids.
 Sometimes, while I was in the middle of building the most advanced machines I could think of, I found myself running out of keys on my keyboard to control them.
-Therefore, I was constantly thinking of how could I add more ways of input to the game.
+Therefore, I was constantly thinking of ways to add more input to the game.

 This thought still bugs me today.
 Not because I'm still in a huge need of extra buttons, but rather because I'm intrigued by the problem itself.
 I'm definitely not playing as much as I used to, but out of nostalgia, I picked up the game again recently, so this  perfect weekend project.